-No we were never Hells Angels but we had a big biker following who caused trouble, gigs would end in mayhem.
-At one gig, fuelled by the music, they fought with the police out in the street.
-Local residents had complained we were too loud and the Police were called to make us stop, that pub lost it’s music licence and hasn’t had one to this day.
+No, we were never Hell’s Angels but we had a big biker following who caused trouble.
+Gigs would end in mayhem.
+At one gig, fueled by the music, they fought with the police out in the street.
+Local residents had complained we were too loud and the police were called to make us stop, that pub lost its music license and hasn’t had one to this day.

 The tracks were recorded during rehearsals on an old Revox four track – we couldn’t afford to go into a studio.
 The tracks were laid down so we could remember how the songs went, not with the intention of releasing them.
 In our minds we were a live band only; recorded music always seemed weak and sterile compared to the live sound.

 You do me an honour calling it songwriting, it’s just riffs and words man.
-The themes are dark because it fitted the music.
+The themes are dark because it fits the music.
 Love songs were not us!

 We played all round England but seldom returned to the same venue twice for obvious reasons.
 One place in Northampton had us back three times, the landlord loved us and would laugh at the way the glasses would vibrate off the shelves when we played.

 Any particular crazy moments you would like to share?